-Our video-verified alarm system takes the alarm activation process one step further by using a built-in camera to capture a ten-second clip of the cause of the activation and sent it directly to the end-user or our monitoring station.
+Our video verified or visually verified alarm system takes the alarm activation process one step further.
+As well as sounding a 100db alarm it uses its built-in camera to capture a series of still images, collates them into a ten-second clip of the cause of the activation, and sends it, with a notification, directly to a pre-determined recipient or to our NSI Gold Cat II Alarm Receiving Centre.
 The appropriate action can then be taken depending on the perceived level of the threat.

 Video-verified alarms are a particularly efficient way of monitoring a construction site as both false and genuine alarm activations can be identified immediately, before any response team is deployed, especially for vacant construction sites or areas with low movement expected.